-Scott Remains In The Lead As Florida Recount Ends, Nelson Plans Press Conference
+After Nearly 2 Weeks and 2 Recounts, Florida Senate Race Ends

 After two recounts, a deluge of lawsuits and loaded political rhetoric, the 12-day election marathon in Florida is finally drawing to a close.

-According to official results from the Florida Division of Elections final tally of the results, Florida Gov. Rick Scott leads Democratic Sen. Bill Nelson in the contested Senate race.
-Scott's lead narrowed slightly to about 10,000 votes but it was not enough to close the gap in the race.
-Nelson has scheduled a press conference this afternoon where he is expected to discuss his political future.
+According to official results from the Florida Division of Elections, current Gov. Rick Scott, a Republican, leads Democratic Sen. Bill Nelson in the contested Senate race.
+Scott's lead narrowed slightly to about 10,000 votes.
+Nelson has scheduled a press conference Sunday afternoon, at which he is expected to discuss his political future.

 Official results were due to Secretary of State Ken Detzner's office from Florida's 67 counties at noon on Sunday.
 About an hour before that deadline, Broward County, which has been one of two counties at the epicenter of the state's recount drama, announced that it had completed its recount and submitted the results.